Rendering showing view of building elevation from the north-west.

 Estimated Local Investment

-With over 530,000 square feet of space, the new embassy consolidates diplomatic operations that have been at disparate locations throughout Mexico City.
-The brownfield site, previously industrial land occupied by a Colgate-Palmolive factory, has been safely remediated for reuse
+The brownfield site, previously industrial land occupied by a Colgate-Palmolive factory, has been safely remediated for reuse.

 Rendering of consular entry at the new U.S. embassy in Mexico City.